ddfreyne/stoneship-site/content/software.md

 I write software!
 Here’s an incomplete list of the stuff I made and am working on.
 All of it is freely available as open source under the MIT license.

-## Production-ready
+## Stable

-The following pieces of software have been around for a significant amount of time and are used in production environments.
+The following pieces of software have been around for a significant amount of time, are battle-tested and considered stable.
 You can rely on them.

 [adsf](https://github.com/ddfreyne/adsf) is a web server that you can launch instantly in any directory.